lpabon/cmockery2/README.md

 [![Build Status](https://travis-ci.org/lpabon/cmockery2.svg?branch=master)](https://travis-ci.org/lpabon/cmockery2)

->NOTE: Cmockery2 development will be continued by the project [Cmocka](https://cmocka.org/).
-I will continue hosting Cmockery2 and merging any patches sent by the community for those of you who would like to continue using cmockery2.

 Cmockery tests are compiled into a stand-alone executable and linked with the cmockery library, the standard C library and module being tested.
 Any symbols external to the module being tested should be